BANGAUTOGLASS

 Documenting Your Claim

 For spontaneous shattering claims in particular, insurance companies may ask questions about cause.
 Documenting the condition when you discovered the damage — photos, timeframe, whether any thermal stress from the defroster was involved — can support your claim.
-If you haven't started a claim yet, Bang AutoGlass can assist you in navigating the claim process; we don't file on your behalf, but we can help you understand what information you need and what to expect.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Mobile Rear Glass Replacement: What to Expect